ekamperi/ekamperi.github.io/_posts/2021-01-21-encoder-decoder-model.md

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/autoencoder/latent_space.png" alt="2D latent space of an autoencoder">
 </p>

+This 2D imprint is all it takes for the decoder to regenerate the initial 10-dimensional space.
+Isn't it awesome?
+Notice, though, that there are lots of points crowded in the bottom left corner.
+Ideally, in a classification scenario, we would like each class's points to form distinct clusters.
+E.g., if our data were furniture, we would like chairs to be projected at the bottom left corner, tables to the bottom right, and so on.
+In the next example, we will make this happen, and as a matter of fact, we will watch it happening live during the training process.

 ## A more interesting dataset
 We now move forward to the Fashion MNIST dataset.
 This consists of a training set of 60.000 examples and a test set of 10.000 samples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes (T-shirt, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, and Ankle boot).
 Fashion MNIST has been proposed as a replacement for the original MNIST dataset with the handwritten digits when benchmarking machine learning algorithms.